Request an apprenticeship certificate - For an Apprenticeship Standard

 - or the apprentice’s training provider

-When we receive your request for a certificate we will review it and post the certificate by recorded delivery.
+When we receive your request for a certificate, we will review it and post the certificate by recorded delivery.
 You can check whether you’ve requested a certificate in your apprenticeship service account.

 Cannot find an apprentice

-You need to check the apprentice’s:
+EPAOs should check the apprentice's:

 - name